Generalized Polarization Modules: Proof of Theorem

-is also linearly independent. to prove affirmation (8) we use again Lemma \ref{PolarizacionesEikInyectivas} and the last part of Theorem \ref{TeoremaExcepcionGrado3}. \end{proof} \begin{lemma} Let $f({\bold x}_1)$ be an homogeneous symmetric polynomial of degree 3 in $n$ variables ${\bold x}_1=x_{11},\ldots,x_{1n}$.
+is also linearly independent.
+To prove assertion (8) we use again Lemma \ref{PolarizacionesEikInyectivas} and the last part of Theorem \ref{TeoremaExcepcionGrado3}.
+Finally, observe that the sets described in (1)-(6) are all formed by homogenenous polynomials of total degree 1.
+So it is easy to check directly that they are fixed by polarization operators of the form $E_{s,i}$, and for any $p>1$ they are killed by the operator $E_{s,i}^{(p)}$.
+So any homogeneous component of total degree 1 is mapped to another homogeneneous component of total degree 1. \end{proof} \begin{lemma} Let $f({\bold x}_1)$ be an homogeneous symmetric polynomial of degree 3 in $n$ variables ${\bold x}_1=x_{11},\ldots,x_{1n}$.
 An homogeneous linear basis of $\mathcal{M}_f$ is described by the following rule: